svix/svix-webhooks/webhook-bridge/README.md

 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`

-> This incidentally means all SQS consumers configured for a given `svix-agent` will need to share these details.
+> This incidentally means all SQS consumers configured for a given `svix-webhook-bridge` will need to share these details.

 ```yaml
 plugins: